Warriors-Haven-Gaming/WHFramework/docs/dev/porting.md

 ## 12. (Optional) Setting default loadouts

-Default loadouts can be defined in two ways:
+Default loadouts can be defined in [fn_getLastLoadout.sqf], and are applied to all players that don't have a pre-existing loadout in their current collection.
-1. Editing the loadouts of player units directly
-2. Defining them in [fn_getLastLoadout.sqf]
+Assuming stamina will be disabled and self-reviving will be enabled, we recommend including:
+- Consistent facewear
+- Binoculars (or Rangefinder for snipers, and Laser Designator for JTACs)
+- GPS
+- A Carryall (or equivalent sized) backpack
+- 20-35 First Aid Kits
+- Additional ammunition, if possible
+- No DLC or modded items, unless all players are expected to have access to them

 [fn_getLastLoadout.sqf]: https://github.com/Warriors-Haven-Gaming/WHFramework/blob/main/WHFramework.Altis/Functions/Loadouts/fn_getLastLoadout.sqf

-We recommend option 2 since it takes priority over editor-defined loadouts, and works more consistently with our Load Last Loadout action.
-In the same or a separate scenario, you can spawn in a unit, edit their loadout, then play as that unit and open the debug console.
-Run the following code to copy your loadout:
+In the same or a separate scenario, you can spawn in a unit and edit their loadout.
+Start playing as that unit, then open the debug console and run the following code to copy your loadout:

 ```sqf
 copyToClipboard str getUnitLoadout player;